Dexmethylphenidate: Mechanism of action

 Methylphenidate is a catecholamine reuptake inhibitor that indirectly increases catecholaminergic neurotransmission by inhibiting the dopamine transporter (DAT) and norepinephrine transporter (NET), which are responsible for clearing catecholamines from the synapse, particularly in the striatum and meso-limbic system.
 Moreover, it is thought to "increase the release of these monoamines into the extraneuronal space."

+In Vitro studies show Methylphenidate possesses weak affinity for 5-HT_{1A} receptors and acts as a partial agonist.

 Methylphenidate, by acting as a negative allosteric modulator of the DAT transporter, prevents dopamine molecules from being absorbed into DAT.
 This modulation makes DAT less efficient at coupling sodium and chloride gradients to drive inward dopamine transport.
 Instead, DAT is shifted to the outward-facing state, making it harder to use the sodium gradient (positive charge that normally pulls dopamine inward) and the chloride gradient (negative charge that normally stabilizes the cycle).
 In this outward conformation, dopamine is “pulled” from the cytosol into the synapse while reuptake is blocked.
 By keeping DAT outward-facing, sodium coupling is disrupted, chloride coupling is decreased, and inward turnover destabilized.
 This biases DAT toward outward release, allowing dopamine to leak out without fully coupling to ions.
 As a result, dopamine is no longer tightly gated by sodium binding, and the firing rate of dopamine from DAT increases.

-Methylphenidate increases extracellular dopamine not only by competitively inhibiting reuptake at the dopamine transporter (DAT), but also by modulating DAT conformation through non-substrate-mediated mechanisms.
-Specifically, methylphenidate acts as a negative allosteric modulator (NAM) at the presynaptic Dopamine Transporter, stabilizing the transporter in its outward-facing conformation.
-This shift alters the electrochemical gradient and transporter kinetics in a way that promotes dopamine efflux from the presynaptic cytosol into the synaptic cleft even though methylphenidate is not a DAT substrate.
-This presynaptic Dopamine Transporter Negative allosteric modulation driven efflux amplifies phasic dopamine release and uniquely increases phasic firing rate.
-This of course in contrast to amphetamines, which reverse DAT via substrate competition and concurrently reduce the dopamine transporter firing rate.
-Notably, methylphenidate has been shown in studies to induce up to a 500% increase in dopamine release, comparable in magnitude to methamphetamine, though via a non-vesicular, transporter-mediated mechanism.
-Its 2–3-fold higher DAT binding affinity compared to cocaine may contribute to its more potent and sustained dopaminergic effect.

-This is identical in process to how cocaine leads to an increase in dopamine firing rate and dopamine release into the synapse.
-However because methylphenidate binds to the DAT transporter with 2-3 fold higher affinity than cocaine this leads to methylphenidate being more powerful as a DAT negative allosteric modulator.
-Producing a robust dopamine release of 500% equivalent to methamphetamine.

 Although four stereoisomers of methylphenidate (MPH) are possible, only the threo diastereoisomers are used in modern practice.
 There is a high eudysmic ratio between the SS and RR enantiomers of MPH.
 Dexmethylphenidate (d-threo-methylphenidate) is a preparation of the RR enantiomer of methylphenidate.
 In theory, D-TMP (d-threo-methylphenidate) can be anticipated to be twice the strength of the racemic product.